-It is possible to specify how the value of an output (typically the body) maps to the status code.
+It is also possible to specify how to determine the status code basing on the value of an output (typically the body).
 This is used when interpreting the endpoint as a server and when generating documentation.

 For example, below is a specification for an endpoint where the error output is fixed to be of type ErrorInfo; such a specification can then be refined and reused for other endpoints: